alialavia/ZabivakaBot/README.md

 # ZabivakaBot
 Google Sheet Telegram bot integration, for predicting association footbal (soccer) games.
-Create a Bot and invite your friends to predict WorldCup, Euro, and leage games, and track their results in Google Sheets.
+Create a Bot and invite your friends to predict WorldCup, Euro, and league games, and track their results in Google Sheets.

 # Setup
 ## Bot setup